biergaizi/nvresolution/README.md

 NVResolution: NVIDIA Video BIOS Hack

 Nowadays, many people use their computers with wide-screen monitors.
-But, these resolutions aren't the VESA standards, the drivers deal with them by themselves.
+But, these resolutions aren't the VESA standards, the video drivers/framebuffers deal with them by themselves.

-Unfortunately, in a text-mode framebuffer, NVIDIA's proprietary drivers for Linux supported the VESA resolutions only.
+Unfortunately, NVIDIA's proprietary drivers for Linux don't provide framebuffer drivers.
+We have to use VESA compatible framebuffer and standard VESA resolution only.
 Therefore, we get poor resolutions when we using NVIDIA's proprietary drivers.
+Or, we could use Nouveau and get great resolutions with nouveaufb, but the performance is poor.

+No, you can't use both of them.
+So, Nvidia users on GNU/Linux Platform are painful.

-nvresolution is a tool to modify the video BIOS of the NVIDIA GPU.
+But, nvresolution changed the situation. nvresolution is a tool to hotpatch the video BIOS of the NVIDIA GPU.
 It modifies the video BIOS, replaces a resolution mode into your specificed resolution, in order to use the native resolutions of your monitors.

 Build into GRUB 2